kaygrammer/electricity-bill-service/docs/README.md

 ---

+## Postman Documentation
+You can view and interact with the API using Postman. (https://documenter.getpostman.com/view/15577989/2sAY4vhP2v).

 # Electricity Bill Service API Endpoints

 This document provides a list of available API endpoints for the Electricity Bill Service.